 The first 10 chapters in the textbook are covered in Chem 30A.
 Given that this is a 12-week course this means that we cover about a chapter per week.
-The homework is assigned and inspected for completeness on the day of the chapter quiz.
-If the homework is not completed, you will receive a 1-2 point deduction on your quiz.
-Here are a few tips for studying chemistry therefore, make sure you can do all of these problems comfortably before an exam.
+The homework is assigned but not collected.
+Here are a few tips for studying chemistry.

+- 1) Read each chapter carefully before coming to class.
+Not every detail will be covered in lecture, but you are still expected to understand the whole chapter. - 2) As you read the chapter, attempt to do the in-chapter sample and follow up problems and the corresponding end-of-chapter practice problems.
+Exam and quiz questions will often be very similar to the problems mentioned above; therefore, make sure you can do all of these problems comfortably before an exam.
 Try to first do these problems without looking at the solutions.
 This is very important since you will not have a solutions manual/answers on an exam!!
 Educational research tells us that it is just as important for your brain to see mistakes as it is for your brain to figure out the correct pathway.
 It also tells us that you must see the same information at least three times within 48 hours in order to retain that information.